-In 1972, well no.1 located across from PPG began production, serving the PPG plant and about 30 additional customers.
+In 1972, well no.1 located across from Vitro (formerly PPG) began production, serving the Vitro plant and about 30 additional customers.

 In 1975, well no.2 was developed one mile west of Boiling Springs, on Rt.
 174.

 In 1985, well no.3, located southwest of Carlisle on Rockledge Drive, across from the Forest Meadows development, began operation.

 As of December 31, 2020, the water system serving South Middleton Township consists of:

 - 4 Storage tanks, containing a total of 7.5 million gallons of water in reserve

 - 467 Fire hydrants